ADACS-Australia/CELEBI/docker_data/README.md

 3. Using a sandbox: A sandbox can be created using `singularity build --sandbox sandbox_name/ image.sif`.
 The sandbox can then be used as described above, however, you can use --writable flag when running the sandbox, and whatever changes you make in the sandbox remain.
 For example, if you open the sandbox using `singularity shell sandbox_name`, and create a directory inside it, exit it, and then open it again using `singularity shell ..`, you should be able to see the directory created.
 Additionally, once you make the necessary changes you can build a container image(*.sif) using the sandbox by running `singularity build my_image.sif my_sandbox/`.

 A sandbox is necessary to run AIPS as AIPS requires rw file system.
 Any code that fails to run with a standard image *.sif due to filesystem permissions should be run in sandbox with `--writable` flag.

+**Note: Prior to running any code on the container it is a good idea (and is essential in most cases) to `source /opt/setup_proc_container`.
+This file is located within the container and can be edited while using the container in sandbox mode such that the changes are persistent**

 ## Examples